-We’re starting a new series here on the Personal Referral Blog!
-Our mission on this blog is to provide tips, advice, and tools that will help you increase your referrals, and this new series will give you our top 5 points of interest for each program.
+Our mission on this blog is to provide tips, advice, and tools that will help you increase your referrals, and this series gives you our top 5 points of interest for each program.
 If you’re a Career Step graduate, you have your own Career Step experiences to share, but with all of our new programs we want to help you expand your circle of knowledge!
 There will be a new Top Five post every month and each will focus on one specific program.

-This month we’re starting with Medical Transcription.
+This month we’re highlighting Medical Transcription.
 For a long time Medical Transcription has been our bread and butter here at Career Step, and we’re pretty proud of the quality of our training.

 Boiling everything down to only 5 points was tough, but here’s what we came up with: